 Both materials can be installed in a stationary position, but only PVC can be installed to be functional.
 Vinyl shutters install with spikes or screws inserted through the face of the shutter and into the siding.
 The spike/screw heads are supplied in the same color as the shutter to minimize attention.
 Holes for installation are not pre-drilled, so the best location can be determined while installing.
 These shutters cannot be mounted with hinges, only in an immobile position.
 However, faux hardware and shutter dogs can be utilized to give the illusion of functionality for vinyl shutters.

 There is more versatility for installing PVC shutters.
 PVC shutters install easily with the included polycarbonate installation brackets on the top and bottom of the shutter if a stationary location is desired.
 PVC shutters are also suitable for use as functional shutters that can be hinged to swing open and closed over the window.
 PVC shutters are heavier than other materials, so they will likely need multiple hinges on each size of the shutter for adequate support.
-The use of authentic exterior hardware and shutter dogs can serve as additional design element.
+The use of authentic exterior hardware and shutter dogs can serve as an additional design element.

 Several exterior shutter styles are available in both vinyl and PVC materials: louvered, raised panel, combination and board and batten.